Elder Abuse Statistics: A Growing Problem Among a Growing Population

 Experienced Bakersfield Elder Abuse Attorneys

-The elder abuse lawyers at Chain | Cohn | Clark understand the far-reaching effects that elder abuse can have on victims.
+An experienced elder abuse attorney at Chain | Cohn | Clark understands the far-reaching effects that elder abuse can have on victims.
 If you or a loved one was abused at home, adult day care, an assisted living facility, or a nursing home, we can help you pursue civil legal claims against the abuser.

 Contact us today for a free, no-obligation review of your elder abuse case.